OrakulStudio/AI-Toolkit-Windows11/README.md

 ⚠️ Nevertheless, Linux support for the specialized Viking Engine is under active development.

+**Contact and Support**

+For questions regarding the proprietary memory management layer, integration nuances, or non-standard configurations, please email me at [orakulstorm@gmail.com].

 *Orakul Studio - Chernihiv, Ukraine 🇺🇦*

 ---